Art Nouveau furniture: Influences

 Art Nouveau furniture was particularly influenced by the British Arts and Crafts Movement, with its emphasis on fine craftsmanship.
 It also adapted certain features from earlier historical styles, particularly the curling lines of French Rocaille or Rococo.
-Another significant influence was Japanese furniture design, which featured light and fragile forms, and marquetry.
+Another significant influence was Japonisme, featuring the light and fragile forms of Japanese pieces, and marquetry.
 The Japanese style had become popular in Europe in the 1890s thanks to the galleries of Samuel Bing in Paris and Liberty and Company in London and Milan.

 Belgium

 The first Art Nouveau houses appeared in Brussels in 1893, including the Hotel Tassel designed by Victor Horta.
-Horta designed not only he house and decor but also the furniture, which featured the same nature-inspired curling whiplash lines which were featured in the architecture, wrought iron balcony and stairway railings, ceramic floors, and door handles.
+Horta designed not only the house and decor but also the furniture, which featured the same nature-inspired curling whiplash lines which were featured in the architecture, wrought iron balcony and stairway railings, ceramic floors, and door handles.
 His lines were inspired particularly by the long curling stems of plants.
 The furniture itself had a minimum of decoration; the decoration and form merged into a seamless unit.

 Another early Belgian architect and furniture designer was Paul Hankar, who designed one of the first Art Nouveau houses in Brussels, and, like Horta, used the curving whiplash line in his furniture.
-Another notable Belgian furniture designer of the early Art Nouveau was Gustave Serrurier-Bovy, who adapted the natural curving forms and added more decoration, applying small brass ornamennts in whiplash lines to his mahogany armoires.
+Another notable Belgian furniture designer of the early Art Nouveau was Gustave Serrurier-Bovy, who adapted the natural curving forms and added more decoration, applying small brass ornaments in whiplash lines to his mahogany armoires.

 Another influential Belgian furniture designer with a very different Art Nouveau style was Henry Van de Velde.
 He had designed furniture for his own house, Bloemenwerf, near Brussels, in a style influenced by the British Arts and Crafts movement.
 He had decorated the Art Nouveau shop of Samuel Bing in Paris in 1896, and founded his own workshops in Brussels in 1898.
 His furniture featured the curving line, but was less exuberant.
 In 1897 he moved to Germany and became founding member of the German Werkbund and an influential force in German furniture design.